 In addition to the steamer, the Society also spent £45,000 on buying 1,500 acres of land.
 Most, if not all, of this was at Caulston, Netton and Lambside Farms, near Noss Mayo.
 Other events during 1915 were the opening of the Preserve Works (better known as the "jam factory") in Recreation Road, Peverell; the opening of grocery branches in Cattedown Road and Belgrave Road; and the opening of one confectionery and three bread shops.

 During 1916 the Society bought a sausage factory in Waterloo Street, East Stonehouse; opened a grocery in Admiralty Street, also in East Stonehouse; and acquired the sites of the future Central Dairy in Radnor Place and Co-op Emporium in Fore Street, Devonport.
 Two more farms, Preston and Scobbiscombe, were added to the Society's acreage and Whympstone and Membland Houses were both converted into holiday homes for members.

 Two major events took place in 1916.
-Firstly the members of the Amalgamated Union of Co-operative Employees (AUCE) held a strike and secondly the Plymouth Mutual Co-operative and Industrial Society Ltd ceased to exist, being replace by the simpler Plymouth Co-operative Society Ltd, under which heading this history continues.
+Firstly the members of the Amalgamated Union of Co-operative Employees (AUCE) held a strike and secondly the Plymouth Mutual Co-operative and Industrial Society Limited ceased to exist, being replace by the simpler Plymouth Co-operative Society Limited, under which heading this history continues.